Hybrid cars – should you sell?

 Hybrids are often at their best during slow, stop-start traffic – that’s why London’s Uber drivers all use Hybrid cars like the Prius.
-The low speeds mean the hybrid can kick in often, and many hybrids can be driven on pure electric alone.
+The low speeds mean the hybrid can kick in often, and many hybrids can be driven on pure electricity alone.

 You will, however, deplete the battery quicker because the petrol engine isn’t on and charging up the pack.

 In this setting, hybrids will be less efficient in terms of MPG saved.
 They will, however, give you a nice healthy electric nudge when you need to overtake.